Portland ends 5-game skid with 3-point flurry at Indiana | Taiwan News | 2021/04/28

-INDIANAPOLIS (AP) — Anfernee Simons scored 27 points on nine 3-pointers, one shy of Damian Lillard's franchise record, and the Portland Trail Blazers routed the Indiana Pacers 133-112 on Tuesday night to end their five-game losing streak.
+“The man of the hour, talk to him," Lillard said when Simons showed up for his postgame Zoom call.
+“Nine 3s.”

-Lillard added 23 points and the Blazers shot a season-best 57.1% from beyond the arc to end their longest skid of the season.
-Simons was 9 for 10 on 3-pointers.
+Lillard added 23 points and the Blazers shot a season-best 57.1% from beyond the arc.

 With the Trail Blazers going 20 of 35 from 3-point range, Indiana never really had a chance.